agaif/Triangulations-like-OP2/README.md

 We typically work with rather large $G$-invariant simplicial complexes.

+The file describing a simplicial complex is usually called **triang.dat**.

 The first line of the description of a simplicial complex contains the number $k$ of $G$-orbits of maximal simplices.
 The consecutive $k$ lines contain rows of 0's and 1's encoding representatives of $G$-orbits of maximal simplices.
 The smallest representative must be chosen in each orbit and these representatives must be ordered from smallest to largest (w.r.t. the ordering described above).
 For instance, a file describing a simplicial complex can look like that:

 >286